<img alt="" src="https://secure.page1monk.com/206173.png" style="display:none;">

 The last Apple Keynote marked the reveal of the new iPhone 14 with two new related features: the ability to make emergency calls via satellite and severe crash detection.

-Regarding this last feature, Apple released a video explaining more in detail the process.
-The principle is simple: when a severe crash is detected, the iPhone or Apple Watch triggers an alert for 10 seconds.
-The user can decide whether or not to call for help depending on the severity of the crash.
-If the user does not respond to this first alert, a second 10-second alert is triggered.
-If it still goes unanswered, the iPhone automatically calls for help.
+Regarding this last feature, Apple released a video explaining the service.
+The principle is simple: when a severe crash is detected, the iPhone or the Apple Watch displays a first alert for a duration of 10 seconds.
+The driver decide whether or not to call emergency services depending on the severity of the collision.
+If the driver doesn't react to the initial alert, a second one is displayed for a duration of 10 seconds.
+If there's still no response, the iPhone automatically dials emergency services.

-This feature, which is reminiscent of Apple's ambitions in the field of health, highlights the excellent performance of smartphone telematics.
-Given Apple's influence, it is safe to say that all smartphone manufacturers will quickly launch a similar feature.
-This momentum will benefit the entire telematics industry and push the general public to adopt telematics.
-Therefore, Apple's announcement is good news for insurers who want to democratize pay-as-you-go or pay-as-you-drive offers in reluctant markets.
+This crash detection feature, which is reminiscent of Apple's ambitions in the health industry, highlights the reliability of smartphone-based telematics.
+Given Apple's aura, it is safe to say that all smartphone manufacturers will offer a similar feature in the near future.
+This momentum will benefit the entire telematics industry, and will be a strong incentive for the general public to adopt smartphone telematics.

-Apple provides no technical details on how this new feature is triggered.
-This lack of transparency, typical of Apple, shed doubts about its deployment and adoption by private entities.
+Apple doesn't provide any technical details on how its crash detection feature is triggered.
+This lack of transparency, typical of Apple, shed doubts about the adoption of the service by private entities.

 Apple 's crash detectionScreenshot from Apple's website.

-• The telematics solution proposed by Apple is indeed an individual assistance solution in case of a severe crash.
-Beyond speculations about the market disruption by the GAFA, this confirms a fundamental trend: assistance and car insurance will be increasingly connected.
+• Beyond speculations about the market disruption by the GAFA, the introduction of this feature by Apple is a concrete evidence that the future of car assistance and car insurance will be connected.